chengharv-pen/employee-project/README.md

-A Spring Boot application that lets its user execute 4 types of API requests, such as POST/GET/PUT/DELETE via either Postman or in a HTML website
+A Spring Boot application that lets its user execute 4 types of API requests, such as POST/GET/PUT/DELETE via either Postman or in a HTML website.
+The MySQL database at port 3306 will be changed, depending on the API request.

 Logging and exceptions for the EmployeeController, integration tests and authentication (with OAuth2 and JWT) have also been implemented.